trustwallet/assets/README.md

 `blockchains` folder contains many subfolders and represents chains e.g. `ethereum`, `binance` ...

-`assets` folder contains token folders named by smart contract address in `lowercase register` and inside of it `logo.png` - image representation
+`assets` folder contains token folders named by smart contract address in `checksum address` for Ethreum like networks and inside of it `logo.png` - image representation.
+Note: Lowercased or uppercased contract addresses considered invalid.
+You can find checksum address by searching on [ etherscan.io](https://etherscan.io), for example stablecoin [DAI](https://etherscan.io/address/0x89d24a6b4ccb1b6faa2625fe562bdd9a23260359) checksum address located at the top left corner of the page and has both uppercase and lowercase characters.
+Or [convert Ethereum address to Checksum address](https://piyolab.github.io/sushiether/RunScrapboxCode/?web3=1.0.0-beta.33&code=https://scrapbox.io/api/code/sushiether/web3.js_-_Ethereum_%E3%81%AE%E3%82%A2%E3%83%89%E3%83%AC%E3%82%B9%E3%82%92%E3%83%81%E3%82%A7%E3%83%83%E3%82%AF%E3%82%B5%E3%83%A0%E4%BB%98%E3%81%8D%E3%82%A2%E3%83%89%E3%83%AC%E3%82%B9%E3%81%AB%E5%A4%89%E6%8F%9B%E3%81%99%E3%82%8B/demo.js).
+For other networks address must be specified as it was originated on a chain, e.g TRON TRC10: `1002000`, TRON TRC20: `TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t` etc ...

 `info` folder contains for now only `logo.png` that represents coin image

+`validators` folder contains folders: `assets` same structure as above and `list.json` information about validators.

+`blacklist.json` and `whitelist.json` files you may find in folders like `tron`, `ethereum` but not limited to, contain list of address approved based on many criterias (TODO add criterias) and disapproved based on factors such as scam, outdated, abandoned contracts etc ... .

 ```